gmaruzz/saraphone/README.md

 Based on SIP.js, SaraPhone works with all WebRTC compliant SIP proxies, gateways, and servers (FreeSWITCH, Asterisk, OpenSIPS, Kamailio, etc).

-Initial author is Giovanni Maruzzelli, and SaraPhone gets its name from Giovanni's wife, Sara Hosseini.
+Initial author is Giovanni Maruzzelli, and SaraPhone gets its name from Giovanni's wife, Sara.

 In addition to providing all of the usual DeskPhone functionality, SaraPhone got: